 This is probably one of the best museums in Bangkok.
 Although it presents itself as a contemporary art museum, much of the collection is not really of the modern style seen in a museum such as the Tate Modern in London, although there are definitely some intriguing contemporary works here.
 Much of the art is religious in nature, with Buddhism and Hinduism considered in particular, and the top floor is reminiscent of a traditional European Renaissance museum, which provides plenty of opportunity for Instagram.
 Overall, the building itself is beautiful, 5 stories, expansive, it would take you at least 2 hours, and the museum is quite accessible now, given the construction of the new red line.
 The coffee shop downstairs is also really nice.

 We also recommend you to visit The Erawan Museum and Ancient City.
-You will enjoy wandering through the elephant-shaped Erawan Museum, rich in Eastern iconography, and walking through scaled-down replicas of over 116 of Thailand’s most sacred monuments at Ancient City!
-Click here to choose the date and book a combined ticket starting from 280 THB only.
+You will enjoy wandering through the elephant-shaped Erawan Museum, rich in Eastern iconography, and walking through scaled-down replicas of over 116 of Thailand’s most sacred monuments at Ancient City.